microsoft/DeepSpeed/blogs/deepspeed-triton/README.md

 # 2. How to use Triton in Deepspeed

-For those transformer operators in float16 (such as matmul, softmax and layer-norm), there are kernels written in Triton language that replaces ordinary CUDA or torch operators.
-From DeepSpeed config, it can be enabled to use Triton compilers to optimize the kernels.
+For those transformer operators in float16 (such as matmul, softmax and layer-norm), we have implemented kernels written in Triton language that replace ordinary CUDA or torch operators.
+You can enable Triton compilers to optimize these kernels by setting a flag in the DeepSpeed config file.

 ```
 pipe = pipeline('fill-mask', model='bert-base-cased', framework='pt', device=0)